freeCodeCamp/devdocs/README.md

 ## Vision

-DevDocs aims to make reading and searching reference documentation fast, accessible and enjoyable, while aspiring to become the “one stop shop” for all open-source software documentations.
+DevDocs aims to make reading and searching reference documentation fast, accessible and enjoyable.
+It aspires to become the “one stop shop” for all open-source software documentations.

-The app's main goals are to: keep boot and page load times as fast as possible; improve the quality, speed, and order of search results; maximize the use of caching and other performance optimizations; maintain a clean, readable user interface; support full keyboard navigation; reduce “context switch” by using a consistent typography and design across all documentations; reduce clutter by focusing on a specific category of content (API/reference) and indexing only the minimum useful to most developers.
+The app's main goals are to: keep booting and loading times as short as possible; improve the quality, speed, and order of search results; maximize the use of caching and other performance optimizations; maintain a clean, readable user interface; support full keyboard navigation; reduce “context switch” by using a consistent typography and design across all documentations; reduce clutter by focusing on a specific category of content (API/reference) and by indexing only the minimum useful to most developers.

 **Note:** DevDocs is neither a programming guide nor a search engine.
-All content is pulled from third-party sources and the project does not intend to compete with full-text search engines.
-Its backbone is metadata: each piece of content must be identified by a unique, obvious and short string.
+All content is pulled from third-party sources and the project doesn't intend to compete with full-text search engines.
+Its backbone is metadata: each piece of content must be identified by a unique, obvious, and short string.
 Thus, tutorials, guides and other content that don't fit this requirement are outside the scope of the project.

 ## App